Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

 .. note::

-   Headers defined using the previous *additional response header* functionality will continue to work and will be upgraded to the new functionality when the *Provider* transport configuration is changed the next time.
+   Headers defined using the previous *additional response headers* functionality will continue to work and will be upgraded to the new functionality when the *Provider* transport configuration is changed the next time.